 A: TDS is measuring content of charged compounds in water, uncharged impurities such as dissolved gasses (chlorine), oils, gasoline, pesticides, some pharmaceuticals do not affect TDS.

-Q: Does a low TDS reading show I have low heavy metal, fluoride and bacteria content?
+Q: Does a low TDS reading show I have low heavy metal, fluoride, and bacteria content?

 Q: Are your filters recyclable?

 A: It depends on the filter.
 All plastic encapsulated filters, including those for the Osmio Zero and D7 can be put into plastics recycling.
 Any filter that has granular media (such as carbon, KDF, active ceramics, can be emptied out and used for soil drainage and compost.
 Plastic components of those filters can be put into plastic recycling.
-Other types of filters such as melt-blown and bag filters are throw in the regular trash.
+Other types of filters such as melt-blown and bag filters are thrown in the regular trash.